Pain and Parkinson's

 Pain, like most non-motor (and motor) symptoms, can fluctuate.
 When talking about their Parkinson’s, people who live with the disease describe good days and bad days.
 Physical and emotional stress, as well as lack of sleep, fatigue and depression can exacerbate pain.
 Pain in Parkinson’s is generally worse during “off” times (periods when PD symptoms return because medications aren’t working ideally).

-Webinar - Pain & Fatique
+Webinar - Pain & Fatigue

 In this webinar, an expert panel discusses pain and fatigue that are often part of life with Parkinson’s disease.
 Hear from experts on what we know about why these symptoms arise, how we manage them today and research toward new treatments.